-Fig. ?? shows the CR reflectance and SG1Der absorbance spectra with the characteristic absorption features.
-Soil with different fungal diversity show variations in absorptions, particularly around those that are due to Fe-oxides (400-800 nm), minerals (around 1400 nm, 1900 nm and 2200 nm) and organic compounds (throughout the vis-NIR spectrum) (?).
-Soil with the lower fungal diversity showed a more pronounced absorbance around 600 nm as shown in Fig. ??.
-In our study, the soil with lower fungal diversity mainly come from the central and western Australia.
-In these areas, soil subjected to intense weathering regimes and can accumulate large quantities Fe oxides (total soil Fe2O3 larger than 10%) in surficial environments, and strongly absorbed in the visible region (?).
-These highly iron-rich lateritic soil occur with acidic pH, high H2O and Al activities, and has been shown not conductive to the development of fungal diversity (?).
+Figure 2 shows the CR reflectance and SG1Der absorbance spectra with the characteristic absorption features.
+Soil with different fungal diversity show variations in absorptions, particularly around those that are due to iron oxides (400-800 nm), minerals (around 1400, 1900 and 2200 nm) and organic compounds (throughout the vis-NIR spectrum; Stenberg et al., 2010).
+Soil with lower fungal diversity showed a more pronounced absorbance around 600 nm as shown in Fig. 2.
+In our study, the soil with lower fungal diversity mainly came from central and western Australia.
+In these areas, soil is subjected to intense weathering regimes and can accumulate large quantities of iron oxides (total soil Fe2O3 larger than 10%) in surficial environments, and strongly absorbed in the visible region (Viscarra Rossel et al., 2010).
+These highly iron-rich lateritic soils occur with acidic pH and high H2O and Al activity, which has been shown to be not conductive to the development of fungal diversity (Viscarra Rossel et al., 2010).